odradev/casper-trade/README.md

 # Casper Trade

 A decentralized exchange (DEX) implementation based on Uniswap V2, built for the Casper Network using the Odra framework.
 Casper Trade provides automated market maker (AMM) functionality with liquidity pools, token swaps, and yield farming capabilities.

-## Features
+## Architecture

-- **Automated Market Maker (AMM)**: Decentralized token exchange with liquidity pools
-- **Factory Contract**: Manages pair creation and fee collection
+The implementation tries to follow the Uniswap V2 implementation 1 to 1.
+Due to differences between Casper and EVM, there are some minor differences in the architecture:

+### Factory
+Uniswap's version of the factory deploys Pair contracts directly using `create2` and Pair's bytecode stored in the Factory contract.

+Casper's mechanism is different and Odra's implementation of it is as follows:
+- Odra automatically generates PairFactory contract for the Pair (`factory=on` directive)
+- PairFactory's sole purpose is to manage deployments and upgrades of new Pair contracts
+- Factory's `create_pair` calls `factory()` method of PairFactory contract.
+PairFactory deploys a new Pair contract and returns the address of the new contract to the Factory.

+### Contracts
+Below is the list of contracts created and used by the project.

+- `Pair` - Main pair contract.
+It will not be deployed directly, instead PairFactory will deploy it in runtime.
+It corresponds to UniswapV2Pair contract from Uniswap.
+- `PairFactory` - Pair contract factory.
+Its code is generated automatically by Odra.
+It is responsible for deploying Pair contracts.
+- `Router` - Router contract.
+It corresponds to UniswapV2Router.
+- `Factory` - Factory contract for pair management.
+Its corresponding Uniswap contract is UniswapV2Factory.
-- **Sample Tokens**: CEP-18 compatible tokens for testing and development
+- `SampleToken` - Sample CEP-18 token contract used for testing.
-- **CLI Tool**: Command-line interface for deployment and interaction
-- **Casper Network Integration**: Built specifically for Casper blockchain
+- `WrappedNativeToken` - Token from Odra modules used for testing.

 ## Prerequisites

 - [Rust](https://rustup.rs/) (latest stable version)
 - [cargo-odra](https://github.com/odradev/cargo-odra) - Odra framework CLI tool
-- [Docker](https://www.docker.com/) (for local Casper node testing)
+- [Docker](https://www.docker.com/) (optional - for local Casper node testing)

 ## Installation